-Searching this way, leaves a mark on your credit file that’s visible to lenders.
-Too many of them and it can actually lower your credit score and ironically reduce your chances of getting credit.
+Searching this way leaves a mark on your credit file that’s visible to lenders.
+Too many of them can actually lower your credit score and ironically reduce your chances of getting credit.

 This is the main reason Hippo Motor Finance will only ever use a ‘soft credit search’ to find out if you’re eligible for a car loan.

-A soft search gives enough information about you to match it to the lenders’ criteria and see if you’ll be accepted for car finance, but it won’t ever leave a footprint on your credit report for other lenders to see or damage your credit score.
+A soft search gives enough information about you to match it to the lenders’ criteria and see if you’ll be accepted for car finance.
+Still, it won’t ever leave a footprint on your credit report for other lenders to see or damage your credit score.